FasterPay/docs/README.md

 # About FasterPay
-[FasterPay](https://auth.passport.io/?client_id=fasterpay) is introducing the new standard of a digital payments solution.
-FasterPay offers merchants from all areas and of all sizes exclusive features not found with any other digital payment solution such as:

-● Multiple currency processing, storing and receiving.

-● Quick and cheap withdrawals to any bank account.

-● Competitive rates.

-● Easy integration.
+[FasterPay](https://www.fasterpay.com) is introducing the Simpler, Faster, Global, Better E-Wallet.

 # Prerequisite

-Before Starting the project please make sure you had created a Faster Pay account and submitted all required documents with details.
-If not submitted yet please [click here](https://my.passport.io/account/).
-After setting up the account please take a note of below details :
+Before Starting the project please sign up at (business.fasterpay.com)[https://business.fasterpay.com].
+After providing the Business Detailsplease take a note of below details:

-● Your API Keys(Public Key, Private Key)[ Direct URL to reach the page]
+● Your API Keys(Public Key, Private Key)[https://business.fasterpay.com/dashboard/#/integration-doc]

-● If you are not using E commerce plugin then make sure you have hosted a success page and you have the URL where Customer will get redirected after success transaction.
+● If you are not using an E-commerce plugin then make sure you have hosted a success page and you have the URL where Customer will get redirected after success transaction.

 # Integration

 To give best customers experience and ease out the development efforts FasterPay can be integrated in two simple ways.
-FasterPay is designed to fit inside any website and help merchants to monetize the projects with minimum possible efforts.
+FasterPay is designed to help merchants to monetize the projects with minimum possible efforts.

 **Option 1: Pay Button**